 Carbon monoxide (CO) is a poisonous gas that is colorless, odorless and about the same weight as air.
 It will distribute itself throughout spaces of the boat in dangerous concentrations if proper ventilation is not provided.
 A person breathing these fumes will become seriously ill.
 Direct and prolonged exposure will cause brain damage or death.
-Always run the bilge blower whenever the engine is idling.
 Opening windows or hatches may improve ventilation.
 Also, never operate the engine when either the slant cover or the camper cover is installed.